Thaipusam in Malaysia - A festival of Penance, Piercings & Purification

 Source

-Two million ethnic Indians reside in Malaysia so the Thaipusam ceremony is larger than you think.
+Two million ethnic Indians reside in Malaysia, so the Thaipusam ceremony is more complex than you think.
 It's an unmissable ceremony that is celebrated in an unconventional Malaysian way.
-Let's look at what you could expect
+Let's look at what you could expect.

 • Arrive early!
 The sooner you reach the Batu Caves, the better.